Wolf Girl (film): Production

 Filming for Wolf Girl took place in Romania.
 Tim Curry was brought on to portray the circus's ringleader Harley and Grace Jones was cast as one of the show's freaks.

 Release

 Wolf Girl premiered on USA on October 16, 2001, after which it was released direct to video.
 It was released in Canada under the title Blood Moon.

 Reception

 Critical reception has been mostly positive.
-John Leonard of New York Magazine called the film "Vulgar fun."
+John Leonard of New York Magazine called the film a "vulgar fun".
 IGN praised Wolf Girl for its acting and look, while also criticizing it for its "underdeveloped characters and spotty transition".